-Even though I used Nutella to fill the cookies I am not listing it as an ingredients for a few reasons.
+Even though I used Nutella to fill the cookies I am not listing it as an ingredient for a few reasons.
 Firstly, you can use whatever brand you like.
-Secondly, you can playground and have fun with the flavors, for example you can add 1/8 tsp of nutmeg and raspberries preserve.
+Secondly, you can playground and have fun with the flavors, for example, you can add 1/8 tsp of nutmeg and raspberries to preserve.
 But you can skip the filling and just enjoy the cookie as is.

 How To Make These Hazelnut Shortbread Cookies: